Steady State Solution Mass Spring System

 = 0, all solutions to the ODE for unforced oscillatory motion are transient solutions that eventually "die out" as time passes.
 (The first generation of television sets were built with vacuum tubes that had to "warm up" to reach their operating points.
 During this warm-up phase, the TV screen would generally show a gradually brightening, wavering and distorted image that was the physical realization of the transients in the circuits.)

-where is called the forcing term.
+is called the forcing term.
 The general solution of this equation has the form

-where is the homogeneous solution built as a linear combination of the members of the fundamental set.
+is the homogeneous solution built as a linear combination of the members of the fundamental set.
 This solution contains the decaying exponentials discussed in this worksheet.
 The particular solution

 is determined by the driving term, and any part of it that persists over time constitutes the steady - state solution, the solution that is seen after all transients die out.